Cyber Security

 Top Reasons Why Cyber Criminals Are Attacking Employee Smartphones

-Ever since 2018, the number of cyber threats on smartphones have increased significantly.
-However, it doesn’t come as a surprise that they’ve become the primary target to conduct a successful cyber attack.
+In the past few years, the number of cyber threats on smartphones has increased significantly.
+However, it doesn’t come as a surprise that they’ve become the primary target of a successful cyber attack.

 Here are a few reasons why mobile devices have become an easy target: